brianstorti/brianstorti.github.io/_posts/2015-02-09-vim-registers.md

 ### If you have no idea what I'm talking about

 You can think of registers as a bunch of spaces in memory that `vim` uses to store some text.
-Each of these spaces has a identifier, so it can be accessed later.
+Each of these spaces have a identifier, so it can be accessed later.
 It's no different than when you copy some text to your clipboard, except that you usually have just one clipboard to copy to, while `vim` allows you to have multiple places to store different texts.